Condom: Other uses

 Condoms excel as multipurpose containers and barriers because they are waterproof, elastic, durable, and (for military and espionage uses) will not arouse suspicion if found.

 Ongoing military utilization began during World War II, and includes covering the muzzles of rifle barrels to prevent fouling, the waterproofing of firing assemblies in underwater demolitions, and storage of corrosive materials and garrotes by paramilitary agencies.

 Condoms have also been used to smuggle alcohol, cocaine, heroin, and other drugs across borders and into prisons by filling the condom with drugs, tying it in a knot and then either swallowing it or inserting it into the rectum.
 These methods are very dangerous and potentially lethal; if the condom breaks, the drugs inside become absorbed into the bloodstream and can cause an overdose.

 Medically, condoms can be used to cover endovaginal ultrasound probes, or in field chest needle decompressions they can be used to make a one-way valve.

 Condoms have also been used to protect scientific samples from the environment, and to waterproof microphones for underwater recording.

 Types

 Most condoms have a reservoir tip or teat end, making it easier to accommodate the man's ejaculate.
 Condoms come in different sizes and shapes.

 They also come in a variety of surfaces intended to stimulate the user's partner.
 Condoms are usually supplied with a lubricant coating to facilitate penetration, while flavored condoms are principally used for oral sex.
 As mentioned above, most condoms are made of latex, but polyurethane and lambskin condoms also exist.

-Female condom
+Internal condom

-Male condoms have a tight ring to form a seal around the penis, while female condoms usually have a large stiff ring to prevent them from slipping into the body orifice.
-The Female Health Company produced a female condom that was initially made of polyurethane, but newer versions are made of nitrile rubber.
-Medtech Products produces a female condom made of latex.
+External condoms have a tight ring to form a seal around the penis, while internal condoms usually have a large stiff ring to prevent them from slipping into the body orifice.
+The Female Health Company produced an internal condom that was initially made of polyurethane, but newer versions are made of nitrile rubber.
+Medtech Products produces an internal condom made of latex.